April Temperatures In Bangladesh Hottest On Record - UrduPoint

 Schools in Bangladesh will remain closed until Sunday.

-The government ordered classrooms reopened last weekend, but a top Bangladeshi court directed them to be shut them again on Monday after taking into consideration reports that several teachers had died in the heatwave.
+The government ordered classrooms reopened last weekend, but a top Bangladeshi court directed them to shut again on Monday after taking into consideration reports that several teachers had died in the heatwave.

+Thousands gathered at mosques and in open fields around the Muslim-majority nation last week to pray for rain.

+"Life has become unbearable due to lack of rains," Muhammad Abu Yusuf, an Islamic cleric who led one such service, told AFP last week.

 Recent Stories